Winter hiking tipsShare on Facebook

 - If using a tent stove, remember fire safety

 You don’t necessarily need to carry a tent, even in winter.
 You can build a fine shelter from a tarp as well.
-Just set it at a right angle, build a fire in front and a snow wall at least the height of the flames on the other side.
-This will reflect the heat back into your shelter.
-A tarp shelter is going to give you less protection from the wind, but by placing the opening away from the wind and piling snow on the edges, you can make your night more comfortable.
+Just set it at a right angle, build a fire in front and a snow wall as high as the flames on the other side.
+This will reflect the heat back to your shelter.
+A tarp shelter is going to give you less protection from the wind, but by placing the opening away from the wind and piling snow around the edges, you can make your night more comfortable.
 A 4x4 (13’x13’) tarp makes large enough a shelter for two campers and their stuff.

 What kind of a sleeping pad and bag for winter camping?

 The final touch is a proper sleeping bag.
-In freezing temperatures, Carinthia Defence 4 or Defence 6 layered inside the Tropen work best, but you can use a lighter sleeping bag if you wear some thermal layers underneath.
-Remember to unpack and fluff out your sleeping bag well before hitting the sack, so that the fibers get some air in between them.
+In freezing temperatures, Carinthia down sleeping bag or Defence 6 work best, but you can use a lighter sleeping bag if you wear some thermal layers underneath.
+Remember to unpack and fluff out your sleeping bag well before hitting the sack, so that the down or fibers get some air in between them.
 The size of the sleeping bag is also important; if it's too big, it won't keep you warm equally well.

 The keys to a good night sleep